eBay gives you access to millions of buyers

 Pricing your item right not only makes it more likely to sell and bring you the best value in return, but it also helps your item appear higher up in search.
 While buyers can search for items in a variety of ways, the default search method is Best Match.
 Best Match takes into account the listing price as well as the shipping fee.
-Setting fair pricing, keeping your seller rating high, and offering a fair price for shipping will get your items seen more often and by more people.
+Setting fair pricing for your item and for shipping will get your items seen more often and by more people.

-If you’re not sure how to price your item, you can search for items similar to yours, filtering for Sold Listings.
+If you’re not sure how to price your item, you can search for items similar to yours in Advanced Search, filtering for Sold Listings.
 You’ll be able to see what other items have sold successfully for in the past.
 You can also search live listings for items like yours to ensure that your pricing remains competitive.

 As a new seller, you may have limits placed on your account until you confirm certain information, or establish a positive selling history.
 These limits help you become a more successful seller, in addition to ensuring a safer experience for all eBay members.